 Life and Employment Skills Program (LESP)

-A 6-week group which teaches an inmate the fundamentals of "Thinking Matters," a cognitive restructuring approach to eliminate criminal thinking.
+A 6-week group for males and females which teaches an inmate the fundamentals of "Thinking Matters," a cognitive restructuring approach to eliminate criminal thinking.
 New members can enter the group on a weekly basis.
-Upon successful completion the inmate receives a 25% reduction in their sentence.
+Upon successful completion the inmate receives up to a 25% reduction in their sentence.
 In order to participate, male inmates need to be eligible to be housed at the East Annex or the Jail Annex.

 Life and Employment Skills Program for Misdemeanors (LESP-M)

-A 4-week "closed-end" group for inmates serving a sentence for a misdemeanor conviction.
+A 4-week "closed-end" group for male and female inmates serving a sentence for a misdemeanor conviction.
 The program teaches an inmate to use a cognitive restructuring approach to eliminate criminal thinking.
-Upon successful completion the inmate receives a 25% reduction in their sentence.
+Upon successful completion the inmate receives up to a 25% reduction in their sentence.
 For male inmates to participate they need to be eligible to be housed at the East Annex.

 Jail Alliance With Support (JAWS)

-A jail diversion program for male and female inmates having a mental health disorder.
-The inmate engages in a treatment readiness curriculum involving setting up an aftercare treatment program within the community.
-Upon completion, an expedited release is sought from the inmate's Judge.
+A jail diversion program for male and female inmates having mental health needs.
+The inmate engages in a treatment readiness curriculum involving setting up an aftercare treatment program within their community.
+Upon completion, a jail diversion is sought from the inmate's Judge.

 - Zero-Tolerance Program